nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ## 3. A little note from the developers

 Thank you for using MG.
-We sincerely hope that MG plays apart to help you achieve a healthier lifestyle.
+We sincerely hope that MG plays a part to help you achieve a healthier lifestyle.
 We understand that MG may be a little different from traditional GUI applications and it may be a little difficult to start using it initially.
 Thus, we recommend you to start by first understanding how MG works at a high level at the Quick start section.
 Then, explore the Features section.